 For such a location, it is worth choosing finishes that are going to be resistant to water.
 Stone is always a good idea, but ceramic tiles with proper grout are going to work well too.
 Same with concrete.

-It is important to know, that bar counter is a bit higher than a working top (42″ instead of 36″), and it’s worth buying chairs prior to built (their height vary too.
+It is important to know that the bar counter is a bit higher than a working top (42″ instead of 36″), and it’s worth buying chairs before building (their height varies too.

 Outdoor grill station cost

-Outdoor grill station cost can vary a lot, as it can be modest, or very fancy.
-For options mentioned in this post, prices are as follows.
+Outdoor grill station cost can vary a lot, as it can be modest or very fancy.
+For the options mentioned in this post, prices are as follows.

-These prices are indicative, as there are multiple factors affecting the price: size, materials, grill, and even your location.
-If you plan on building a custom solution it is always worth asking around before making a decision.
+These prices are indicative, as multiple factors affect the price: size, materials, grill, and even your location.
+If you plan on building a custom solution, it is always worth asking around before making a decision.

 The first thing to do is asking your friends and neighbors if they can recommend a company.
-If you get numbers use them.
-At least you’ll know what is your project price range, and it’s crucial to make an informed decision.
+If you get numbers, use them.
+At least you’ll know what your project price range is, and it’s crucial to make an informed decision.

 If you’re less lucky and got no recommendation using services like Home advisor is an option.
 You have to type in data into the survey, like your zip code and desired elements of the project.
 As a result, you’ll get up to 4 free offers from local contractors.